vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-orc.md

       # If the file is stored locally, use double quotation marks to enclose the file path, starting with file://.
 For example, "file:///tmp/xx.orc".
       path: "hdfs://192.168.*.*:9000/data/vertex_player.orc"

-      # Specify the key name in the ORC file in fields, and its corresponding value will serve as the data source for the properties specified in the Nebula Graph.
+      # Specify the key name in the ORC file in fields, and its corresponding value will serve as the data source for the properties specified in the NebulaGraph.
       # If multiple values need to be specified, separate them with commas.
       fields: [age,name]

-      # Specify the property names defined in Nebula Graph.
+      # Specify the property names defined in NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [age, name]

-      # Specify a column of data in the table as the source of VIDs in the Nebula Graph.
+      # Specify a column of data in the table as the source of VIDs in the NebulaGraph.
       # The value of vertex must be consistent with the field in the ORC file.
-      # Currently, Nebula Graph {{nebula.release}} supports only strings or integers of VID.
+      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       vertex: {
         field:id
       }

-      # The number of data written to Nebula Graph in a single batch.
+      # The number of data written to NebulaGraph in a single batch.
       batch: 256

       # The number of Spark partitions.